CLabGit/April/README.md

 ### 2. `hardware_evaluation/`
 This directory is dedicated to the hardware realization.
 It includes:
-- SpinalHDL realization of the April systolic array generator.
+- SpinalHDL realization of the core of April -- Improved FPMA related design.

 ## Usage
 - Navigate to `accuracy_evaluation` for all accuracy-related tests and results.